martinspaniol/Homelab/GPU Passthrough/Readme.md

 4. Launch Task Manager, then watch a YouTube video.
 Verify the GPU is being used.

-## On Linux
+### On Linux

 > **Attention!** According to [the list of supported os distributions](https://github.com/intel-gpu/intel-gpu-i915-backports?tab=readme-ov-file#supported-os-distributions) the DKMS driver may not be supported for the Linux Kernel or OS distribution you are using.
 At the time of writing Ubuntu 24.04 with Linux Kernel 6.8 is supported in general but taking a look in the [version information](https://github.com/intel-gpu/intel-gpu-i915-backports/blob/backport/main/versions) only Kernel version 6.8.0-**50** is tested and supported.
-Since I'm running Kernel 6.8.0-**51** DKMS installation will wail.
-GPU passthrough cannot be enabled until this the newer Kernel is supported or you switch to an older (but supported) Kernel.
+Since I'm running Kernel 6.8.0-**51** DKMS installation will fail.
+GPU passthrough cannot be enabled until the newer Kernel is supported or you switch to an older (but supported) Kernel.

 1. ssh into your VM and execute the following command to see currently used Linux Kernel:
     `uname -r`.

     The output should look like this:

     ```shell
     6.8.0-51-generic
     ```